-The Common Shares are listed on the TSX under the symbol "VGCX".
-Prior to February 19, 2020, the Common Shares traded on the TSX-V under the symbol, "VIT".
-See "General Development of the Business Over the Last Three Years - Events Subsequent to Year ended December 31, 2019 - Graduation to the Toronto Stock Exchange".
+The Common Shares are listed and posted for trading on the TSX under the symbol "VGCX".
 The following table sets forth the high and low prices and trading volumes of the Common Shares on the TSX for each month during the most recently completed financial year.